 A second group of people came from the grasslands of East Asia, walking across a land bridge caused by the Ice Age.
-They were descended from people who left Africa later and headed north, and they had lighter skin so they could get more Vitamin D from the scarce northern sunlight.
+They were descended from people who left Africa later and headed north.
+These people also probably had dark skin.
 They may have brought their dogs with them.
 Both groups got to Japan about 40,000 years ago.
 They must have been surprised to see each other!

 Daily life in Old Stone Age Japan

 These people all had a Paleolithic (Old Stone Age) culture when they arrived in Japan: they made their tools out of flint and obsidian, they used baskets, and they hunted and gathered all their food.
 They used bows and arrows – sometimes poisoned arrows made from poisonous fish spines! – to hunt wild horses and deer.